Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Introduction

 \section{Introduction}

-Environmental depth perception is significant for autonomous mobile agents, such as autonomous vehicles and mobile robots.
-Like the human's depth perception ability from visual information, obtaining depth estimation from RGB images is a more attractive way than directly from the specialized hard-wares like Lidar sensors.
+Environmental depth perception~\cite{zhou2022learning,xu2022multi,uhrig2017sparsity} is significant for autonomous mobile agents, such as autonomous vehicles and mobile robots.
+Similar to the ability of humans to perceive depth from visual information, obtaining depth estimation from RGB images is a more appealing way than directly from the specialized hardware such as Lidar sensors.
 Recent self-supervised methods enable learning monocular depth from arbitrary unlabelled image sequences~\cite{garg2016unsupervised}.
 While the conventional single-frame depth estimation method takes a single image as input and predicts the corresponding depth per pixel~\cite{vijayanarasimhan2017sfm}, the multi-frame method achieves better performance by considering temporal adjacent images as input~\cite{watson2021temporal}.
-The training procedure of both the single-frame and multi-frame methods is based on the assumption of the static environment as the self-supervision loss.
-However, there are many dynamic objects in real-world scenarios, which leads to the degradation on the accuracy of the learned monocular depth model~\cite{yin2018geonet}.
-The embedded spatial-temporal feature in the multi-frame depth network brings performance improvements, but it also brings heavier over-fitting problems in the dynamic scenes.
-To relieve this problem, disentangling dynamic objects with semantic information and single frame depth prior~\cite{feng2022disentangling} is adopted.
-Recent works tend to use transformer~\cite{guizilini2022multi} and attention modules~\cite{ruhkamp2021attention} to improve feature matching, which increases resource consumption largely.
+The training procedure for both the single-frame and multi-frame methods is based on the assumption of a static environment for the self-supervised loss.
+However, there are many dynamic objects in real-world scenarios, which leads to degradation of the accuracy of the learned monocular depth model~\cite{yin2018geonet}.
+As shown in Figure~\ref{fig:main}, training a monocular depth model with the plain self-supervised loss will cause the under/over-estimation problems in dynamic regions, since the inconsistent depth estimation will lead to lower self-supervised loss in the dynamic regions compared to the consistent depth estimation.
+The embedded spatial-temporal feature in the multi-frame depth network brings performance improvements in static regions, but it also brings heavier depth inconsistency problems in the dynamic scenes, since the spatial-temporal feature contains more information about the dynamic regions than the single-frame texture feature.
+To relieve this problem, disentangling dynamic objects~\cite{feng2022disentangling} is proposed.
+However, this disentangling method requires additional semantic information and considers static vehicles and pedestrians as dynamic objects, which leads to unnecessary computational resources.
+Other works tend to use transformer~\cite{guizilini2022multi} and attention modules~\cite{ruhkamp2021attention} to improve feature matching, which improves the depth estimation but increases resource consumption largely.